abersager/git-npm-helpers/README.md

 ## Known issues

 - Sometimes, git gets unhappy about the changes in the dist directory when changing branches during development.
 Since these are throwaway files anyway, simply delete the files and rebuild.

+- Git dependencies don't work well when being resolved as part of a Docker build.
+This repo includes a script that works around this issue by first checking out Git dependencies into local directories and then rewriting the respective dependencies in `package.json` to point to the local directories instead.
+At the moment, this script is Github-specific.